Swaglicious/Swaglicious/README.md

 About Me 👾

 - 💻 I'm studying for a bachelor's degree in Media Arts and Sciences, focusing on Graphic Information Technology at Arizona State University!
-🍄 I'm on the track to learning everything I need to know to become a web designer.
+- 🍄 I'm on the track to learning everything I need to know to become a web designer.
-- 🪷 In my free time I love playing video games such as Marvel Rivals and Fortnite!
+- 🪷 In my free time, I love playing video games such as Marvel Rivals and Fortnite.
 Otherwise, you can catch me snuggled up with my dogs reading a book!